Posted on: Feb 09, 2026 | Author: Admin

 3) Asset layer: 2D, 3D, or hybrid product models

-• hybrid (common in beauty: shade + texture simulation over live face)
+• Hybrid (common for beauty: Shade and texture simulation on live face)

 4) Rendering: lighting, realism, and performance